 This post may contain affiliate links.
 Please read my disclosure for more information.

 The traditional emergency fund is 3-6 months of expenses.
-Most people don’t have it and some have way more but the one thing everyone can agree on is that they have no idea what their 3-6 months of expenses should look like.
+Most people don’t have it and some have way more.
+The one thing most people can agree on is that they have no idea what their 3-6 months of expenses should look like.

 The first step to having a solid emergency fund is knowing why you need it and what it’s for.
 If every time you save $1000 you have an “emergency” haircut, you’ll be battling this vicious cycle of emergencies forever.